3 critical success factors before you go D2C

 This online presence is quickly growing in the leisure industry too; according to Forbes, online revenue growth as of April 2020 was up 68% and there is a good chance that this trend will persist in the post-quarantine world.
 So, not only you should give high importance to your webshop if you are considering transforming your business model into D2C, but you should invest in providing the best possible online service due to the relevance it has for the survival of every business.

 Make sure that the different features and functions consumers are going to be using in your online ticket shop work smoothly from beginning to end: an easy-to-use checkout, multiple payment options, search engine optimized codes, and layout just to mention a few.
 We also dedicated a full blog post to eCommerce where you can dive deeper into the world of conversion-oriented online sales and take more ideas from.

 After making sure you have an eCommerce platform that fits your audience and is well-fitted for the leisure industry, you’ll want to attract as many visitors to your website as possible.
 The more traffic coming to your website, the more opportunities you get to generate sales by converting those visitors into paying customers that will end up enjoying a wonderful day at your venue and continue to grow your business.

 For this reason, you need to make sure that a significant part of your marketing efforts are focused on attracting your target audience to your website.
-You should analyse and understand which strategy fits your audience best and decide which ones you will be giving a boost: Some of the most common marketing strategies to increase conversion rates are optimizing your website for organic search, promoting your site through display ads and retargeting, using email marketing to drive traffic to your website, or even push notifications.
+You should analyze and understand which strategy fits your audience best and decide which ones you will be giving a boost: Some of the most common marketing strategies to increase conversion rates are optimizing your website for organic search, promoting your site through display ads and retargeting, using email marketing to drive traffic to your website, or even push notifications.

 You can check out how some of our partners who are already on the D2C wagon are carrying out successful marketing campaigns in order to get more traffic into their website and thus more visitors into their venues.